Geometric decomposition of information flow: New insights into information thermodynamics: Proof of the triangle inequality

 \section{Proof of the triangle inequality}

-Here, we prove the triangle inequality of the $2$-Wasserstein distance for the subsystem.
+Here, we prove the triangle inequality of the $2$-Wasserstein distance for the subsystem under the assumption that a minimizer exists.
 Since a geodesic travels at a constant speed, i.e., $\norm{\force_{\alpha} (t) }_{L_\alpha(\Pxy(t))} = {\rm const.}$ (see also Appendix~\ref{app:geodesic}), the definition of the $2$-Wasserstein distance for the subsystem can be rewritten as follows:

 under the constraints [Eqs.~\eqref{cond1_projection}, \eqref{cond2_dynamics_conservation}, and \eqref{cond3_initial_final_distributions}].
 This definition has the same minimizer as the one in Eq.~\eqref{subsystem_Wasserstein_distance}.
 For simplicity, we set $\tau = 1$.
 Let $(\Pxy^{(10)}, \force_{\alpha}^{(10)})$ and $(\Pxy^{(21)}, \force_{\alpha}^{(21)})$ be the minimizers that give $\Wsub(\Pa^{(0)}, \Pa^{(1)})$ and $\Wsub(\Pa^{(1)}, \Pa^{(2)})$, respectively.
 Then, we define the pair $(\Pxy', \force'_{\alpha})$ as